Milk borne diseases: Campylobacter

-Campylobacteriosis has a relatively slow onset of 2 to 5 days after infection, with a duration of symptoms of 3 to 6 days.
-Prevalent symptoms of campylobacteriosis are fever and gastrointestinal intolerance with bloody stool.
+Campylobacteriosis has a relatively slow onset of 2 to 5 days after infection, lasting 3 to 6 days.
+Prevalent symptoms of campylobacteriosis include fever and gastrointestinal intolerance with bloody stools.
 Vulnerable patients may suffer from autoimmune complications and sequelae with more far-reaching influences on their health conditions.
-Research has found that campylobacteriosis can activate immune cells and spur autoimmune responses against the patient’s nerve cells to induce Guillain–Barré syndrome (GBS) and affected patients would experience muscle weakness, pain in limbs, and even paralysis.
+Research has found that campylobacteriosis can activate immune cells and spur autoimmune responses against the patient’s nerve cells to induce Guillain–Barré syndrome (GBS).
+Affected patients would experience muscle weakness, limb pain, and even paralysis.
 Similar to salmonellosis, campylobacteriosis can also overstimulate the immune system and prompt reactive arthritis, leading to inflammation in joints.
 Therefore, patients with an impaired immune system or suppressed immune function by chemotherapy are more prone to the above lethal complications.